 The income of the Commission, as noted above, comes from its commercial licensees, with a very modest amount generated from the charitable sector.
-The Commission will continue to regulate good causes at what is essentially a below-market rate as part of its contribution to the good work that these organisations do for the Island, but it is inevitable that these very low fees will have to increase in the very near future.
+The Commission will continue to regulate good causes at what is essentially a below-market rate as part of its contribution to the good work that these organisations do for the Island, but it was inevitable that these very low fees had to increase modestly to combat inflation.
 The commercial sector remains sensitive to the longer-term impact of the pandemic and increased global competition.
-The modest decline in the attractiveness of in-person bookmaking (noted in the graphics on p11) will likely continue as habits and demographics change.
+The modest decline in the attractiveness of in-person bookmaking will likely continue as habits and demographics change.
 Remote gambling, while globally strong, faces increased competitive pressures and can also expect higher levels of regulation, reductions in advertising and punitive action for failures.
-Thus, while the outlook for the sector as a whole remains positive, the licence fee income to the Commission will continue to decrease if nothing is done to reverse it.
-Total spending across all budget lines resulted in a year-end deficit of £49,770 (2021: £82,557), but this is not structural and the realistic response of licensees to proposed fees will reverse that situation before it becomes a trend.
+Thus while the outlook for the sector as a whole remains positive, the licence fee income to the Commission will continue to decrease if nothing is done to reverse it.
+Last year's deficit of $\pounds 49,770$ was reversed as predicted and the Commission can report of surplus of $\pounds 145,312$.